lojour-sketch/L-Jordana-Urriza-Thesis/Cover_collage_game.md

-# Who painted it?
+# 🎨 Who painted it?
-Match each AI-generated cover to the artist it was inspired by
+#### Match each AI-generated cover to the artist it was inspired by:

 * El Bosco
 * Hilma af Klint